brianpmac/django-notes/HEROKU.md

 ## .env file

-We will use the method of having one settings file that works across all development environments (local, staging, dev) with variables handled by importing values from the respective environment variables.
+We will use the method of having one settings file that works across all development environments (local, staging, dev) with variables handled by importing values from the respective environments.

 For your local machine, create a .env file in your project root with the following contents: